jhill-amaze/jh-static-bp/README.md

 ### I've added or changed a font but it isn't updating in the built output

 There is a known issue with some of the copying tasks where they don't overwrite files that already exist, even when they should.
-This will be fixed soon, as a workaround you can simply locate the offending file in the `temp` directory and delete it manually (depending which file this is it may then be necessary to re-run the `setup:bp` task afterwards to regenerate the files in question).
+This should be fixed soon, as a workaround you can simply locate the offending file in the `temp` directory and delete it manually (depending which file this is it may then be necessary to re-run the `setup:bp` task afterwards to regenerate the files in question).